 Although myasthenia gravis can affect any of the muscles that you control voluntarily, certain muscle groups are more commonly affected than others.

 The disorder usually affects arms more often than legs.
 However, if it affects your legs, you may waddle when you walk.
 If your neck is weak, it may be hard to hold up your head.

 When to see a doctor

-Your nerves communicate with your muscles by releasing chemicals, called neurotransmitters, which fit precisely into receptor sites on the muscle cells.
-In myasthenia gravis, your immune system produces antibodies that block or destroy many of your muscles' receptor sites for a neurotransmitter called acetylcholine.
+In myasthenia gravis, your immune system produces antibodies that block or destroy many of your muscles' receptor sites for a neurotransmitter called acetylcholine (as-uh-teel-KOH-leen).
 With fewer receptor sites available, your muscles receive fewer nerve signals, resulting in weakness.

 Factors that can worsen myasthenia gravis

 Chemicals messengers, called neurotransmitters, fit precisely into receptor sites on your muscle cells.
 In myasthenia gravis, certain receptor sites are blocked or destroyed, causing muscle weakness. ...

 The thymus gland, a part of your immune system situated in the upper chest beneath the breastbone, may trigger or maintain the production of antibodies that result in the muscle weakness. ...